ueffel/caddy-imagefilter/README.md

 they can contain caddy placeholders.
 Before applying the filter the placeholders should be replaced with `caddy.Replacer`'s `ReplaceAll`.

-Have a look at the default filters for implementation pointers.
+Take a look at the default filters for implementation pointers.